Get started with datamarts

 Create a datamart

 To create a datamart, navigate to your existing Power BI Premium Gen 2, Premium per capacity (PPC), or Premium Per User (PPU) workspace.
-Datamarts require a Premium Gen2 subscription.
+Datamarts require a Power BI Premium subscription.
 In your Premium Gen 2 workspace, select + New and then select **Datamart (Preview) to create a datamart.

 It usually takes approximately 10 seconds to provision a new datamart.
 Once initialized, you can load data into your datamart.
 For more information about getting data into a datamart, see the get and transform data section in this article.